Define Punted Meaning

 Oh har har Charles!
 Look at us and our diplomas punting down this cambridgeshire river, we live our lives spiffingly well!

-By Annabela
+By Trenna

 And Punt